hokifung/3D-Brain-Midsagittal-Flip/README.md

 ## Generalization
 The general idea of the function is to flip the left and right sides of an 3D image along the mid-plane on the x-axis.
 It was written in a way that can be directly applied to non-brain 3D images as well.

-## For fellow neuroscience researchers
+## For Fellow Neuroscience Researchers

 **1. It is fast and easy to use.**